jlunder00/OpenGlue/README.md

 ### Dependencies
 Todo: add details about installing correct versions of torch with cu113.
 Update requirements.txt to automate For all necessary modules refer to requirements.txt
-<br/>First, create and enter a virtual environment
+<br/>First, create and activate a virtual environment
 ```
 python -m venv ./OpenGlue
 source bin/activate